“I hate my job!”

 Spend all your free time building up your skillset.
 Get a web presence and work at becoming renowned for your expertise.
 You’ll be able to leverage this later, when you really need to attract clients or employers.

 If you don’t yet consider yourself an expert at anything, figure out what you want to be good at and then dive right in.
 Embrace the suck.
 Keep showing up every day and experiment like crazy.
 Take what works and throw out the rest.

 You’ll get there eventually.

 Opportunity is missed by most people because it is dressed in overalls and looks like work.

 And remember: expertise is relative.
 You don’t have to become the best in the world overnight.
 You just need to know enough to help others who know less than you.

 If you’re looking to land a new job, don’t just send out a hundred resumes and hope someone takes a bite.
-That’s probably how you ended up in your current shit job.
+That’s probably how you ended up in your current crappy job.

 In my experience, getting away really shakes up your worldview and helps you figure out what to do with your life.
 So, if all else fails, go abroad.
 Save up enough for a plane ticket and secure a job, any job, even if it means taking a few steps down the career ladder.

-Had I not packed my bag seven years ago and wandered off to a foreign country, there’s a good chance I’d still be working a job I hate.
+Had I not packed my bag all those years ago and wandered off to a foreign country, there’s a good chance I’d still be working a job I hate.
 Instead, I love what I do, and you’ll never find me wishing for the weekend on a Tuesday.